amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule.md

 # Figshare API Workshop Schedule

-This is the schedule used for an API workshop at the Open Repositories COnference 2023 held in Stellenbosch, South Africa.
+This is the schedule used for an API workshop at the Open Repositories Conference 2023 held in Stellenbosch, South Africa.
 The workshop assumes no prior experience working with APIs or coding.
 Please feel free to reuse these resources within your own institution.

 | Start  |  Title                                                                         | Duration            |